vizzuhq/vizzu-lib/docs/content/tutorial/16-events.md

 ```

 The default behaviour of all events can be blocked by calling the event's
 preventDefault() method.
-For example we block the drawing of the Vizzu Logo.
+Here we block the drawing of the Vizzu Logo in the bottom right corner of the chart.

 ```javascript { "pure": true, "run": false }
 function logoDrawHandler(event)